brianedmoore/ai_engineering_portfolio/projects/evidence-backed-home-inspection-observation-engine/README.md

 uvicorn app.api:app --reload
 ```

-Open the interactive docs at `http://127.0.0.1:8000/docs` to test the endpoint in the browser.
+Open the interactive docs at `http://127.0.0.1:8000/docs` to test endpoints in the browser.

-The `POST /observations` endpoint accepts:
+### POST /observations

+Accepts a typed description, optional audio transcript, and photo IDs.
+Returns a structured observation.

 ```json
 {